alexkreimer/libviso/README.md

 libviso: Visual Odometry library
 ================================

+You will need to download kitti dataset if you would like to test the code: here: http://www.cvlibs.net/download.php?file=data_odometry_gray.zip

 Edit src/CMakeLists.txt and set opencv and eigen path's.
 You can download eigen here http://eigen.tuxfamily.org/.
-Now do this to build:

-Download kitti dataset here: http://www.cvlibs.net/download.php?file=data_odometry_gray.zip

-Download ground truth here: http://www.cvlibs.net/download.php?file=data_odometry_poses.zip
+Build the code:

 mkdir debug
 cd debug